gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 5. `initialize cache`

 Check if new dependencies have been installed in the `package.json`, if the versions of installed plugins have changed, or if the `gatsby-config.js` or the `gatsby-node.js` files have changed.
+Plugins can [interact with the cache](/docs/build-caching/).

 6. `copy gatsby files`